Shreesha99/next-components/README.md

 ```

 > 🎉 Version: **3.2.0**
-> ✨ New in this release: This update brings some UI improvements to multiple components check github commits for further details
+> ✨ New in this release: This update brings Major fixes to the build of the library